Search for interim McDowell County Schools superintendent begins immediately

 “This allowed numerous opportunities for students that they hadn’t had the opportunity to experience before,” Frank said.
 “He treated students fairly and tried to find challenges and rewards for different lifestyles they have.
 He expanded the system to four very unique high school choices.
 He initiated Foothills Community School as well as leading the change to a middle school system away from junior highs.
 All come with challenges, but Mr. Garrett always had a calming effect on the waters so the sailing was usually smooth.”

-Garrett will replace John Bryant, becoming the seventh superintendent of Henderson County Public Schools.
+Garrett will replace Dr. John Bryant, becoming the seventh superintendent of Henderson County Public Schools.

 Garrett’s move takes him to a larger community.
 Henderson County has a population of 120,168 compared to McDowell’s population of 46,629.